 An Entledoodle is a cross between an Entlebucher Mountain Dog and a Miniature Poodle.
 An Entlebucher Mountain dog is the smallest of the Mountain dogs.
 The Entledoodle does not shed and their temperament is similar to a Bernedoodle.
 However, in our opinion they are as awesome as our Bernedoodles.

-We currently do not have any puppies available.
-For future litters, please reach us via our contact page or call 518-280-9993
+We will be having a litter this Spring.
+Please reach us via our contact page or call 518-280-9993

 Read about Bella the Entledoodle